classix

 Studio hall, UNAGE

-The five areas covered by this call are music, new media, choreography, dramatic art, and visual arts.
-5 scholarships x 1000 euros will be awarded, one for each targeted field.
-The eligible participants are young artists, freelancers, independent artists, students, people without a stable income, and residents in Romania.
+Together with our main partner, Kaufland Romania, 5 scholarships x 1000 eur were awarded, one for each targeted field.
+The program enrolled young artists, freelancers, independent artists, students, people without a stable income and residents in Romania.

-The theme of this call is “peace”.
-At the end of the three months of creative residency, the selected artists will present a project relevant to their area of interest and their artistic practice.
-It aims at projects that have an impact on the community and that can contribute to the revitalization of cultural life.
+The theme of this year’s projects was “peace”, and at the end of the three months of creative residency, the selected artists each presented a project relevant to their sphere of interest and their artistic practice.
+The projects that have an impact in the community and that can contribute to the revitalization of cultural life were targeted.

 During the third edition of Classix Festival, with the support of the main partner of the festival, Kaufland Romania, the Classix Masterclasses in Art program was launched.